bparanj/crystal/computer/memory/sodimm.md

 ### Key Features of SO-DIMMs:

 1. **Form Factor**:
-   - SO-DIMMs are physically smaller than standard DIMMs, typically measuring about half the size.
+   - SO-DIMMs are physically smaller than standard DIMMs,  measuring about half the size.
 This compact form factor makes them ideal for portable and compact devices.

 2. **Pin Configurations**:
-   - SO-DIMMs come in various pin configurations, including 72-pin, 100-pin, 144-pin, 200-pin, 204-pin, and 260-pin versions.
+   - SO-DIMMs come in various pin configurations,  72-pin, 100-pin, 144-pin, 200-pin, 204-pin, and 260-pin versions.
 The number of pins corresponds to the generation and type of memory technology used (e.g., DDR, DDR2, DDR3, DDR4, DDR5).

 3. **Data Path**:
    - Like DIMMs, SO-DIMMs also have a 64-bit data path, ensuring compatibility with modern CPUs and providing efficient data transfer rates.

 4. **Memory Types**:
-   - SO-DIMMs support a range of memory types, including SDRAM, DDR, DDR2, DDR3, DDR4, and DDR5.
+   - SO-DIMMs support a range of memory types,  SDRAM, DDR, DDR2, DDR3, DDR4, and DDR5.
 Each subsequent generation offers improvements in speed, efficiency, and performance.

 5. **Voltage**:
    - Each generation of SO-DIMM operates at different voltage levels.
-For instance, DDR3 SO-DIMMs typically operate at 1.5V or 1.35V (low voltage), while DDR4 SO-DIMMs operate at 1.2V.
+For instance, DDR3 SO-DIMMs  operate at 1.5V or 1.35V (low voltage), while DDR4 SO-DIMMs operate at 1.2V.

 ### Applications of SO-DIMMs: